jldimond/Coral-CpG-ratio-MS/methods.md

 _**Differentially expressed gene datasets**_

-In addition to analyzing whole transcriptomes, we also examined genes differentially expressed in response to environmental stressors for the three Acropora species.
-For *A. hyacinthus* and *A. millepora* these gene sets are described in the manuscripts mentioned above (Barshis et al. 2013, Moya et al. 2012), and for *A. palmata* differentially expressed genes sets were reported in Polato et al. (2013).
+In addition to analyzing whole transcriptomes, we also examined genes differentially expressed in response to environmental stressors for the three acroporid species.
+For *A. hyacinthus* and *A. millepora* these gene sets were derived from the same studies that developed the reference transcriptomes (Barshis et al. 2013, Moya et al. 2012), and for *A. palmata* differentially expressed genes sets were reported in Polato et al. (2013).
 Table 2 summarizes these data.